akrasuski1/halb-cpu/dtl2.md

 source I used and how the circuit was loaded, which made the problem hardly reproducible.

 The culprit turns out to be Schottky diode relatively high parasitic capacitance - in this case, roughly 100-200pF.
-This is two orders of magnitude larger than usual 1N4148 or similar, and comparable (larger even) to transistor's capacitance.
+This is two orders of magnitude larger than usual 1N4148 or similar.
 When input falls quickly enough, the capacitance dominates diode-like behavior.
 In case of simple inverter chain, as I tested the design before, this was even beneficial, as it made the given inverter switch before its input fell below 0.65V - as soon as it started falling with any respectable speed.